What is erosive lichen planus?

-- Occasionally, it is drug-induced, and will resolve on withdrawal of the responsible drug.
+- Occasionally, it is drug-induced and will resolve on withdrawal of the responsible drug.

 - Partial response to antifungal agents and antibiotics indicates an abnormal response to local microflora may be involved, especially Candida albicans.

-- Cytokine expression profiling has found increased levels of the interleukins, IL 17 and IL 23.
+- Cytokine expression profiling has found increased levels of the interleukins, IL-17 and IL-23.

-Clinical features of erosive lichen planus
+What are the clinical features of erosive lichen planus?

 Erosive lichen planus causes painful and persistent ulcers.
 These heal with scarring.
 It mainly affects adults, particularly women, and is rare in children.